Real-Time Motion-Controllable Autoregressive Video Diffusion: Experiments

 \textbf{Metrics.} We adopt standard metrics such as Fréchet Inception Distance (FID) \citep{seitzer2020pytorchfid}, Fréchet Video Distance (FVD) \citep{unterthiner2018towards}, and Aesthetic Quality \citep{schuhmann2022laion_aesthetics} to quantitatively evaluate visual quality.
 To assess motion controllability, we employ two complementary measures: Motion Smoothness~\citep{huang2024vbench}, which captures the stability of motion across frames, and Motion Consistency, which evaluates the alignment between control trajectories and the resulting motion dynamics, computed using our proposed reward model.
 We report first-frame latency calculated on a single NVIDIA H20 GPU as an indicator of real-time performance.

-\textbf{Baselines.} We compare our method against strong open-source motion-guided VDMs, including DragNUWA~\citep{yin2023dragnuwa}, DragAnything~\citep{wu2024draganything}, and Tora~\citep{zhang2025tora}.
-Following prior work~\citep{zhang2025tora}, we improve DragNUWA by adoping its motion trajectory design to a DiT-based architecture.
-Since no AR motion-control baseline is available, we finetune a chunk-wise AR VDM, Self-Forcing~\citep{huang2025self}, for motion controllability, which denoises three latents simultaneously in each denoising loop.
+\textbf{Baselines.} We compare our method against strong open-source motion-guided VDMs, including DragNUWA~\citep{yin2023dragnuwa}, DragAnything~\citep{wu2024draganything}, Tora~\citep{zhang2025tora} and Magicmotion~\citep{li2025magicmotion}.
+Following prior work~\citep{zhang2025tora}, we improve DragNUWA by adoping its motion trajectory design to a DiT-based architecture. \zks{Tora is the first one to apply DiT in this task, and MagicMotion further support complex trajectories-based controls.
+Since no AR motion-control I2V baseline is available, we fine-tune a chunk-wise AR VDM, Self-Forcing~\citep{huang2025self}, which was originally designed for text-to-video (T2V) generation.
+Specifically, we fine-tune Wan2.1-1.3B-I2V following the Self-Forcing architecture and training procedure using the same datasets as AR-Drag.} In this adaptation, the model denoises three latents simultaneously in each denoising loop to achieve effective motion controllability.